Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Architectures

-At the same time, the \ac{NTN} architecture incorporates the following types of links~\cite{3gpp-tr-38.811}: \begin{itemize} \item Service links, which facilitate direct communication between \ac{NTN} platforms and \acp{UE}, ensuring end-user connectivity across diverse environments. \item Feeder links, which connect \ac{NTN} platforms to gateways, operating at high frequencies to support high-capacity data transmission with error correction. \item Backhaul links, which connect \ac{NTN} gateways to core network facilities, typically relying on fiber-optic infrastructure to ensure high-speed data transport. \item Inter-platform links, which enable communication between \ac{NTN} platforms, supporting seamless handovers and reducing dependence on terrestrial infrastructure.
-They usually use \ac{FSO} infrastructure. \end{itemize}

 In Section~\ref{sub:ntn-components}, we will describe the different NTN components, including platforms, terminals, gateways, and their interactions, focusing on \ac{HAPS}.
-In Section~\ref{sub:ntn-bands}, we will discuss promising frequency bands for \acp{NTN} based on the link types, with considerations related to range, throughput, latency, and interference sensitivity.
+Further, in Section~\ref{sub:energy_modeling} we discuss the platform-level metrics for HAPS energy modeling.
+At the same time, the \ac{NTN} architecture incorporates the following types of links~\cite{3gpp-tr-38.811}: service links, feeder links, backhaul links, and inter-platform links, which we discuss is subsection~\ref{sub:ntn-bands}, as well as the promising frequency bands for \acp{NTN} based on the link types, with considerations related to range, throughput, latency, and interference sensitivity.
 In Section~\ref{sub:3gg-architectures}, we will compare \ac{3GPP} bent-pipe and regenerative architectures, focusing on the role of \ac{HAPS}.
-Finally, in Section~\ref{sub:trials}, we will present relevant examples of field trials and deployments involving \ac{HAPS}.
+Finally, in Section~\ref{sub:trials}, we will discuss ongoing and already closed \ac{HAPS}-related projects, challenges they are facing and lessons which must be learned from the progress done so far.